 Contrary to popular belief, I do not think a good financial advisor has superior investment skills or the ability to consistently outperform the market.
-I think A good advisor has to care, communicate and deliver but most of all, a good advisor puts the client interests first (which is near impossible to do).
+I think a good advisor has to care, communicate and deliver but most of all, a good advisor puts the client’s interests first (which is near impossible to do).
 This is not easy to do because of the inherent conflict of interest that comes from the fact that most advisors are compensated from the sale of products like mutual funds, GICs, stocks, and insurance products.

 Because of compensation, the focus of advice is usually centred around products.
 For example many financial advisors, their primary focus is on investing and the management of a portfolio because that’s how they get paid.
 Another example is estate planners often focus on insurance product solutions because that is ultimately how they get paid.

 In my opinion, a good advisor goes beyond just the sale of products.
-The best advisors I know focus on good financial and retirement planning and will deliver advice and solutions that are not just product based.
+The best advisors I know focus on good financial and retirement planning and will deliver advice and solutions that are not just product-based.

 What are some signs of a bad financial advisor?

-This is a great question but a tough one to answer because there are so many subjective and personal issues that can occur in a relationship between and advisor and the client.
+This is a great question but a tough one to answer because there are so many subjective and personal issues that can occur in a relationship between an advisor and the client.
 Two people can have the same advisor.
 One thinks that advisor is great while the other thinks they are lousy.